Venture Capitalist vs Angel Investor

 What is a Venture Capitalist?

 Venture capitalists don’t often fund brand-new companies.
 They typically look for businesses that are already established and are generating profit but are looking to grow and scale.
-They then use their money and expertise to attempt to help these companies achieve their growth goals.
+They then use their money and expertise to help these companies achieve their growth goals.

 Sequoia Capital is one example of a famous venture capitalist firm.
 It focuses on tech startups, and some of its success stories include Google and Apple.